lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/git wiki.md

 A git pull is a two step process that first does a git fetch, and then does a git merge of the remote tracking branch associated with your current branch.
 If you have no current branch, the process will stop after fetching.

-If your current branch is set up to track a remote branch (see the next section and Git Branching for more information), you can use the git pull command to automatically fetch and then merge that remote branch into your current branch.
+If your current branch is set up to track a remote branch, you can use the git pull command to automatically fetch and then merge that remote branch into your current branch.

 If you have a tracking branch set up as demonstrated in the last section, either by explicitly setting it or by having it created for you by the clone or checkout commands, git pull will look up what server and branch your current branch is tracking, fetch from that server and then try to merge in that remote branch.

-by default, the git clone command automatically sets up your local master branch to track the remote master branch (or whatever the default branch is called)

 ---

 Tracking branches are local branches that have a direct relationship to a remote branch.
 If you’re on a tracking branch and type git pull, Git automatically knows which server to fetch from and which branch to merge in.

+If you clone a repository, the command automatically adds that remote repository under the name “origin”

+by default, the git clone command automatically sets up your local master branch to track the remote master branch (or whatever the default branch is called)

 you can set up other tracking branches if you wish — ones that track branches on other remotes, or don’t track the master branch.
 The simple case is the example you just saw, running git checkout -b <branch> <remote>/<branch>.
-This is a common enough operation that Git provides the --track shorthand:

-$ git checkout --track origin/serverfix
-Branch serverfix set up to track remote branch serverfix from origin.
-Switched to a new branch 'serverfix'
-In fact, this is so common that there’s even a shortcut for that shortcut.
-If the branch name you’re trying to checkout (a) doesn’t exist and (b) exactly matches a name on only one remote, Git will create a tracking branch for you:

-$ git checkout serverfix
-Branch serverfix set up to track remote branch serverfix from origin.
-Switched to a new branch 'serverfix'
-To set up a local branch with a different name than the remote branch, you can easily use the first version with a different local branch name:

 $ git checkout -b sf origin/serverfix
 Branch sf set up to track remote branch serverfix from origin.